Aishwarya-Chandradhara/healthcompanion/HealthCompanion/data/nlu.md

 - what is the address of the clinic
 - what is the name of the clinic
 - what is the status
-- what are my results
-- what is my diagnoses
-- when is it available?
-- is it free
-- when will it be available
-- can you tell me when is there a free time slot
-- what time would be better
-- what time would be appropriate
-- what time is free
-- when will there be appointments
-- when are the appointments going to be available
-- what would be a free time slot
-- can i make an appointment on the 10th of Feb
-- is the 23.01 free for an appointment

 ## intent:thankyou
 - um thank you good bye